 Earthwork was completed in 2020 to stabilize slope degradation associated with tension cracks in the South Mine.
 Previous slope creep and cracking was removed and refilled while incorporating drainage features at two benches along the South Pit slope.
 Earthwork was completed in October 2020.
-The disturbed areas were reseeded during 2021, and the area will continue to be monitored.
+The disturbed areas were reseeded during 2021, and the area was monitored in 2022 for erosion.
+The 2021 reseeding efforts appear to be successful.
+Additional seed will be applied, as needed, to ensure vegetative cover remains intact.
+No significant erosion was observed in 2022, and no repairs or regrading were necessary.